 "I started to feel good about myself from working.
-And if I hadn't worked there, I wouldn't have been able to answer any of the questions in my job interview when
+And if I hadn't worked there, I wouldn't have been able to answer any of the questions in my job interview when I got out.

 "I could talk about the importance of PPE, experiences of working in a team, helping other people to do their jobs and overcoming problems.